Google can't enforce German Microsoft injunction: ruling

 The current Xbox 360 is the market-leading console in the United States.
 Microsoft is expected to unveil its next generation Xbox video game console in 2013.

 Microsoft sued Motorola in the United States in 2010, and Motorola then filed a lawsuit in Germany.
-In April, a federal judge in Seattle granted Microsoft's request for a temporary restraining order against Motorola in Germany.
+Earlier this year, Microsoft announced plans to move its European distribution center to the Netherlands from Germany ahead of a possible injunction.

+After a court in Mannheim issued the sales ban, U.S. District Judge James Robart in Seattle granted Microsoft's request to put the German order on hold earlier this year.
+According to Robart, the ruling would remain in effect until he could determine whether Motorola could appropriately seek a sales ban based on its standard essential patents.

-In its ruling on Friday, a three-judge 9th Circuit unanimously upheld the lower court order.
+In its ruling on Friday, a three-judge 9th Circuit unanimously upheld Robart's order.
 Since Microsoft had already brought a lawsuit against Motorola for breach of contract in the United States, U.S. courts have the power to put the German injunction on hold, the 9th Circuit said.

 "At bottom, this case is a private dispute under Washington state contract law between two U.S. corporations," the court ruled.